TendrilApps/tendrils-cli/docs/configuration.md

 # General
 - Configuration can occur at the repo level using the [`tendrils.json`](#tendrilsjson) file, or at the global level using the [`global-config.json`](#global-configjson) file
+- Flexibility is a core focus to accomodate many different use cases across many systems

 # `tendrils.json`
 - Specifies all of the files and directories to be considered as tendrils